GLOBAL MARKETS-North Korea nerves push stocks down for third day, lift gold

 With the rhetoric rumbling on, Europe's top-rated German bond yield held near six-week lows.
 U.S. and British equivalents were also trading a touch above Wednesday's six-week lows.

-Analysts said yields, which move inversely to prices, could fall further if the geopolitical tensions continue to rise -- even if central bankers in the United States continue to talk of raising interest rates or scaling back stimulus programmes.
+Analysts said yields, which move inversely to prices, could fall further if the tensions build further, even if central bankers in the United States continue to talk of raising interest rates of scaling back stimulus programmes.

 "We would currently be careful with a whiff of risk aversion in the air and, by extension, also stay away from shorts in the rates market," RBC's global macro strategist Peter Schaffrik said.